SchniedersLab/likelihood-rgn/README.md

 # Likelihood Recurrent Geometric Network
-This is the reference (TensorFlow) implementation of Likelihood-Recurrent Geometric Network (Likelihood-RGN).
+This is the reference (TensorFlow) implementation of Likelihood-Recurrent Geometric Network.
+A manuscrip of this work is available on BioRxiv: https://www.biorxiv.org/content/10.1101/2021.09.03.458873v1).
+All checkpointed models and datasets are available here: https://iowa-my.sharepoint.com/:f:/g/personal/gqi1_uiowa_edu/EkwQUmKpewREj4IvCfXIzfkBy4kLuPtmyIaWAIUH8Tdp5A?e=1MUgwI.
 Likelihood-RGN builds on Recurrent Geometric Network (RGN) published by Prof. Mohammed AlQuraishi in 2019 [End-to-end differentiable learning of protein structure](https://www.cell.com/cell-systems/fulltext/S2405-4712(19)30076-6), by incorporating atomic displacement factors into the deep learning network's loss function.

 ## Installation and requirements
 Extract all files in the [model](https://github.com/mallory-tollefson/rgn) directory in a single location and use `protling.py`, described further below, to train new models and predict structures.
 Below are the language requirements and package dependencies: